-The system comes with a set of pre-defined User Groups, which correspond to each of the available roles, Administrators User Group > Administrator role, Site Operators User Group > Site Operator role etc. For an explanation of the available roles, see USER ROLES.
+The system comes with a set of pre-defined User Groups, which correspond to each of the available roles, Administrators User Group > Administrator role, Site Operators User Group > Site Operator role etc. For an explanation of the available roles, see User Roles.

-→ To configure Active Directory:
+➡ To configure Active Directory:

-1. Obtain a CA Certificate from your organization's CA or Network Administrator and load it onto your local machine.
-(Optional)
+1. Optionally, you can obtain a CA Certificate from your organization's CA or Network Administrator and load it onto your local machine.